Gravitational torsion field is a force field acting on masses and

 the gravitational constant,

-as
+as well

-density of gravitational field or Heaviside
+of gravitational field or Heaviside vector:

-and Lagrangian
+and to the Lagrangian

 for a particle in gravitational field.